Best Budget Hotels Around the World for Travelers

 Generator Hostels is changing the game for travelers who want to save money but still have a cool place to stay.
 You can find them in awesome cities such as Paris, Berlin, and Amsterdam.

-Generator Hostels aren’t just a place to crash, they're a spot to experience the city with style.
+Generator Hostels aren’t just a place to crash.
+They're a spot to experience the city with style.
 They’re perfect for budget-minded explorers.

 2. Ibis Budget Hotels – Across Europe